 This generation of home buyers and real estate agents are quick-moving and tech-savvy.
 If your company doesn’t appear near the top of a Google search, your competitor will get the call instead.

-Whenever someone searches something on Google, the algorithm that Google uses to return search results will pull up topics that are related to the keywords used and are based on relevance and location.
+Whenever someone searches for something on Google, the algorithm that Google uses to return search results will pull up topics related to the keywords used based on relevance and location.
 This means that location information and appropriate keywords can go a long way.
-Your website and social media pages should be tagged using location-specific SEO, or Search Engine Optimization, so that people can find you.
+Your website and social media pages should be tagged using location-specific Search Engine Optimization (SEO) so that people can find you.
 They should also employ industry-specific keywords.

-HomeGauge makes this process easier by offering home inspector website creation and SEO Builder services.
+HomeGauge simplifies this process by offering home inspector website creation and SEO Builder services.
 You can also list your company in the HomeGauge directory, which is a place where buyers and agents search for a professional home inspector by zip code or county.

 Know your market

 Understanding the market helps you find your niche.
-It also helps you target your ads.
-Your market will be determined by your service area.
-If you’re unsure of your service area, ask yourself: what is a reasonable radius of miles you can travel if you are doing multiple inspections per day?
+It also enables you to target your ads.
+Your service area will determine your market.
+If you’re unsure of your service area, ask yourself: what is a reasonable radius of miles you can travel if you do multiple daily inspections?

 You’ll want to scope out your competition, too.
 How are other home inspectors marketing their services?
-Once you’re ready to start implementing marketing strategies, you’ll know exactly who your audience is, where to find them, and how to market to them in a unique way.
+Once you’re ready to start implementing marketing strategies, you’ll know exactly who your audience is, where to find them, and how to market to them uniquely.

 Define your edge

-By defining your edge, you are establishing what makes your inspection services different from, or better than, what other inspectors are doing in your region.
+By defining your edge, you establish what makes your inspection services different from, or better than, what other inspectors are doing in your region.
 Do you specialize in pre-listing inspections, radon testing, or commercial inspections?
 Do you use cutting-edge equipment?

 One way to define your edge is by using home inspection software.
 Home inspection software simplifies the inspection process and delivers a mobile-friendly, media-rich inspection report.
 This will differentiate you from inspectors who are still using older report formats.
 You can even post a sample inspection report on your website so your customers know exactly what to expect when hiring you.

 Inspection software also helps you with customer relationship management, which leads to better client interactions.
-Having better client interactions increases your chances of being referred and earning positive ratings on review websites like Angie’s List.
+Better client interactions increase your chances of being referred and earning positive ratings on review websites like Angie’s List.

 Use digital marketing and advertising tools

-As we move even further into the digital era, you’ll want to use more online marketing tools in addition to physical marketing.
-Digital marketing and online ads have become extremely affordable.
+As we move even further into the digital era, you’ll want to use more online marketing tools and physical marketing.
+Digital marketing and online ads have become highly affordable.
 They are also far more valuable than physical marketing because their reach and effectiveness are greater.

-Digital marketing can target specific demographics and geographical areas so you can reach the exact audience that you need.
-Metrics are also offered, so you can evaluate the effectiveness of each ad campaign.
-Google Ads and Facebook Ads are a great option for small business owners.
-They are simple to set up, easy to experiment with, require very little financial investment and can yield tangible results, such as increased website traffic.
+Digital marketing can target specific demographics and geographical areas to reach the exact audience you need.
+Metrics are also offered to evaluate each ad campaign’s effectiveness.
+Google Ads and Facebook Ads are great options for small business owners.
+They are simple to set up, easy to experiment with, require very little financial investment, and can yield tangible results, such as increased website traffic.

-Physical ads in newspapers, real estate publications, brochures, flyers, or other print mediums might still make sense for you depending on your target market.
-But these avenues can be quite expensive and it is nearly impossible to measure your return on investment.
+Depending on your target market, physical ads in newspapers, real estate publications, brochures, flyers, or other print mediums might still make sense.
+But these avenues can be pretty expensive, and it is nearly impossible to measure your return on investment.

 Become part of the community

-It is important to get involved in local business associations, community groups, and industry organizations where you can meet new people and give your inspection business exposure.
+Getting involved in local business associations, community groups, and industry organizations is essential, where you can meet new people and give your inspection business exposure.
 “If you’re going to run a business, you have to be involved in the community,” says Bill Compton, the President & CEO of Georgia’s Champia Real Estate Inspections, in an article in the ASHI Reporter.

 Best places to network with potential home inspection clients